RULES 2019/202Updated Saturday October 5, 2019 by Red Circle Hockey Club.

 Referees are instructed not to substitute other penalties when a player is checked from behind with significant impact.

 3.16.1 Any player who accidentally contacts an opponent in the head, face or neck with his or her stick or any part of the players’ body or equipment, will be assessed a minor penalty.

-3.16.2 Any player who intentionally contacts an opponent in the head, face or neck with his or her stick or any part of the player’s body or equipment, will be assessed a double minor penalty or major plus a game misconduct penalty, at the discretion of the referee and based on the degree of violence of impact.
+3.16.2 Any player who intentionally contacts an opponent in the head, face or neck with his or her stick or any part of the player’s body or equipment, will be assessed a double minor penalty, a major plus a game misconduct penalty, or a match penalty at the discretion of the referee and based on the degree of violence of impact.

 3.16.3 Any player who injures an opponent under this rule will be assessed a major and a game misconduct penalty.

 3.16.4 Any player who deliberately attempts to injure or deliberately injures an opponent under this rule will be assessed a match penalty.

 3.17.1 Any multiple penalty suspensions will be reviewed by Hockey Operations and may result in an ejection from the Red Circle Hockey Club organization.
 Ejected players are not eligible for a refund.